Defective Tree Stands Lead to Serious Hunting Accidents and Injuries

 In 2017, a New Jersey jury turned in an $18.5 million verdict against Primal Vantage Co., a tree stand manufacturer the jury said had failed to reasonably warn about the risks of their product.
 The jury award included around $870,000 for medical expenses, $1.2 million for lost wages and $13 million for pain and suffering.
 The jury found that the company manufactured an unreasonably dangerous product without warning of the risks involved.

 Recently a Missouri man filed a wrongful death lawsuit against three manufacturers—Mainstream Holdings, Inc., Premier Outdoor Equipment (Big Game Tree Stands), and Global Manufacturing, LLC.
 According to the lawsuit, the deceased hunter climbed onto the Big Game tree stand and he slipped.
 He was wearing a safety harness but his foot got caught between the tree stand’s footrest and the bottom of the platform.
 The harness prevented the man from falling, however, he was unable to pull himself back up or get his left foot loose.

-If you or a loved one has suffered an injury due to defective tree stands, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm (800) 513-2403.
+If you or a loved one has suffered an injury due to hunting accidents and defective tree stands, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer these critical questions.